 The development of lands in the LAP area would result in minor impacts on environmental resources.
-However, this LAP does not propose an increase in the amount of land available for development from the last LAP, and also as outlined, given that any development will be subject to sufficient capacity in the water supply and wastewater treatment system, it is considered that there will be no significant negative effects from the implementation of the Local Area Plan.
+However, given that this LAP proposes a reduction in the amount of land available for development from the last LAP, and also as outlined, given that any development will subject to sufficient capacity in the water supply and wastewater treatment system, it is considered that there will be no significant negative effects from the implementation of the Local Area Plan.